10 things I’ve learned through stories of overcoming adversity

 It’s been my great honor and privilege to have so many people come forward to share their stories with me and my readers.
 It has benefited me as much as it has them.
 I hope this post helps you think differently if and when life happens to you.
 If you’ve endured hardship (who hasn’t?) and are on the other side of it, I hope you feel like you’ve grown from it as we have.

 In closing, I’ll leave you with some words of wisdom from Cathy’s and my favorite TV show.
 We’ve watched Criminal Minds almost from its genesis in 2005.
 We maybe picked it up in season two or three.
 It’s about the behavioral analysis unit of the FBI.
 They investigate the worst of the worst crimes across the country.
-They are called in for help by the local police departments when it’s outside of what they’re used to investigating.
+They are called in for help by the local police departments when it’s outside of their ordinary, “business as usual” investigations.

 One of the things we love about the show is the nuggets of wisdom that come in the beginning and end each episode.
 The team represents the community I’ve talked about in the post.
 They support and help each other as they deal with some of the most horrific crimes you can imagine.
 The end of one show stands out for me.